-3

-In good condition; pad has no cracking, little or no damage or material wear, no structural or safety issues, no vandalism, good drainage.
+3 In good condition; pad has no cracking, little or no damage or material wear, no structural or safety issues, no vandalism, good drainage.
 2 In fair condition; pad has some cracking, some damage or material wear but in working condition, no structural or safety issues, good drainage, color fading.

-1 In poor condition; pad has significant cracking, significant damage or material wear, some elements are not in working condition or are broken, structural or safety issues may/dc exist, poor drainage, color fading.
+1 In poor condition; pad has significant cracking, significant damage or material wear, some elements are not in working condition or are broken, structural or safety issues may/do exist, poor drainage, color fading.
+N/A Com ments: Tenn nis Courts 3 In good condition; no cracks in surface, minimal material wear, no holes present, courts have clear stripping, net has minimal wear.

-N/A No spray park.

-Com ments:

-Tenn is Courts

-3 In good condition; no cracks in surface, minimal material wear, no holes present, courts have clear stripping, net has minimal wear.

 2 In fair condition; some cracks in surface, some material wear, some holes present but do not impact player safety or the game, courts have worn stripping, nets are worn.

-1 In poor condition; significant cracks in surface, significant material wear, holes present that impact player safety or the game, courts have indistinguishable or no stripping, nets are in poor condition.
+1 In poor condition; significant cracks in surface, significant material wear, holes present that impact player safety or the game, courts have indistinguishable or no stripping, nets are in N1/A poor condition.
 N/A No tennis courts.

-Com ments:

-elements

-3 In good condition; irrigation controller and system works properly, no drainage issues, no weeds, minor wear or material deterioration, no structural or safety issues, minimal maintenance necessary, no irrigation issues.

-2 In fair condition; some drainage issues, some weeds, some wear or material deterioration no structural or safety issues, some maintenance necessary, minor irrigation issues.

-1 In poor condition; significant drainage issues, many weeds, significant wear or material deterioration, structural or safety issues may/do exist, significant maintenance or replacement necessary, significant irrigation issues.

-N/A No turf elements.
+Com ments: Turf elements 3 In good condition; irrigation controller and system works properly, no drainage issues, no weeds, minor wear or material deterioration, no structural or safety issues, minimal maintenance necessary, no irrigation issues.
+2 In fair condition; some drainage issues, some weeds, some wear or material deterioration, no structural or safety issues, some maintenance necessary, minor irrigation issues.
+1 In poor condition; significant drainage issues, many weeds, significant wear or material 1 deterioration, structural or safety issues may/do exist, significant maintenance or replacement necessary, significant irrigation issues.
+N/A No turf elements. ments: OTHER INFRASTRUCTURE (ALL PARKS) Light ting - external building 3 In good condition; all lights are operational.

-Com ments:

-OTHER INFRASTRUCTURE (ALL PARKS)

-Light ting - external building

-3 In good condition; all lights are operational.

 2 In fair condition; 10 percent or less of lights are not operational.
 1 In poor condition; over 10 percent of lights are not operational.
 N/A No lighting.

-Com ments:

-ting - parking lot

-In good condition; all lights are operational.

-3 In fair condition; 10 percent or less of lights are not operational.

-2

-2 1 In poor condition; over 10 percent of lights are not operational.
+Com ments: Light ting - parking lot In good condition; all lights are operational.
+3 3 2 In fair condition; 10 percent or less of lights are not operational.
+3 2 1 In fair condition; 10 percent or less of lights are not operational.
+In poor condition; over 10 percent of lights are not operational.
+3 2 1 N/A In fair condition; 10 percent or less of lights are not operational.

-2